ObjectModules/deploy/[Mapping]-Employment.md

 In our concept we call this kind of mapping as an _employment._ The method of getting an employment from its routines we call it as a _spreading_.

+Until this point the diagram for an employment is completed.

 #Assignment
 This is the behavior of our mapping when a parameter is put inside the routines.
 Since there 2 process are generated that the behavior of our mapping will seeking another process to return to its routine.